 - 17. In addition to those noted above, information on ML and FT risk factors could come from a variety of other sources, whether these are accessed individually or through commercially available tools or databases that pool information from several sources.
-The sources could include: - (a) national and supranational risk assessments, such as those published by the EU, the UK and other countries or territories similar to the Bailiwick; - (b) information published by law enforcement agencies (for example, the FIS) such as threat reports, alerts and typologies; - (c) information published by the Commission, such as thematic reports, warnings and the reasoning set out in enforcement actions taken by it; - (d) information on the purpose and rationale of UK, UN and EU sanctions regimes; - (e) Guidance on ML, FT and preventing the proliferation of weapons of mass destruction published by the States of Guernsey Policy and Resources Committee; - (f) information from international standard-setting bodies, including the FATF, such as guidance papers and reports on specific threats or risks, as well as mutual evaluation reports when considering the risks associated with a particular country or geographic area; (a) information provided by inductive bodies, such as the placing and emerging without - (g) information provided by industry bodies, such as typologies and emerging risks; - (h) information published by non-governmental organisations (for example, Global Witness or Transparency International); and
+The sources could include: - (a) national and supranational risk assessments, such as those published by the EU, the UK and other countries or territories similar to the Bailiwick; - (b) information published by law enforcement agencies (for example, the FIS) such as threat reports, alerts and typologies; - (c) information published by the Commission, such as thematic reports, warnings and the reasoning set out in enforcement actions taken by it; - (d) information on the purpose and rationale of UK, UN and EU sanctions regimes; - (e) Guidance on ML, FT and preventing the proliferation of weapons of mass destruction published by the States of Guernsey Policy and Resources Committee; - (f) information from international standard-setting bodies, including the FATF, such as guidance papers and reports on specific threats or risks, as well as mutual evaluation reports when considering the risks associated with a particular country or geographic area; - (g) information provided by industry bodies, such as typologies and emerging risks; - (h) information published by non-governmental organisations (for example, Global Witness or Transparency International); and